sg893052/sonic-buildimage/platforms/secure_boot/brcm_secure_boot.md

  - Only a trusted NOS image should be able to load on the machine from ONIE environment
  - Signing the Broadcom SONiC NOS executable image with a given key and create an image in 'Signed ONIE Installable Image Format'
  - Signing the Broadcom SONiC NOS grub and linux kernel with a given key so as to support secure boot
+ - Upon failure in verification
- - In case of failure in verification, image load/install process should be aborted and ONIE mode should be enabled
+   - If the image is being installed from ONIE or SONiC environment, image install process should be aborted and ONIE or SONiC prompt is returned
+   - If the platform is booting up, user is notified about the verification failure and ONIE rescue mode is enabled
  - Only a trusted SONiC-NOS image should be loaded on the machine from SONiC environment
- - Secure boot support should be enabled/disabled via ONIE
+ - Secure boot support should **not** be controlled from ONIE.
+It should only be enabled/disabled from BIOS/EFI environment

+There are some other requirements which we plan to support in the future e.g.
+ - Signing the Linux kernel modules with a sw-vendor key and verify them before loading
+ - Signing the initramfs and squashfs and support trusted loading of the same

 # Design